unprofession-al/webstalker/README.md

 ![WebStalker](./logo.svg)

+Watch websites for changes.
 Like Baywatch, but for websites.

 ## If...